kandula-uday/Java/Bank Statement Reader/README.md

 # BANK STATEMENT READER

-# Above Application is developed in Maven.
-Application will read a set of Bank PDF files and match the give
+Application will read a set of Bank statement PDF files and match the give substring with the messages in statement.
+Write the entire line to a output file in text format.